 Steps to successful latching

-- Positioning - It is tempting to hold your baby with their mouth directly in front of your nipple or you may have heard to line your nipple up with their nose.
+- Positioning - It is tempting to hold your baby with their mouth directly in front of your nipple or line your nipple up with their nose.
 The trap of those positions is that when your baby opens their mouth wide, your nipple will no longer be in line with their nose.
-Scooch your baby down a little lower than you think they need to be.
+They will end up slurping the nipple in and have a more shallow latch.
+Instead, scooch your baby down a little lower than you think they need to be.
 Allow your breast to naturally hang where it may.
-If you have very large breasts, it may be helpful to roll up a washcloth and place it under your breast for a little lift otherwise put your baby at your chest based on where your breast is.
-Holding your breast can mean your hand or fingers are going to get in the way of your baby latching or you are stuck holding your breast through the entire time your baby is latched.
-Support your baby by having your hand on their shoulder blades.
-You can use your fingers and thumb to add additional neck support, but do not hold the back of their head.
-When the back of their head is being touched during the latching process, their reaction is to press their head back into your hand.
-They may fuss or refuse to latch because of it.
-It inhibits their ability to tilt their head back, chin up, and instead their head is brought forward which interferes with their hyoid bone coming forward in line with the other parts of their mouth and jaw for a deep latch.
-Holding the back of their head can stop the rooting, gape, and tongue extrusion reflexes.(2)
+If you have very large breasts, it may be helpful to roll up a washcloth and place it under your breast for a little lift.
+Position your baby at your breast based on where your breast is.
+Holding your breast can mean your hand or fingers are going to get in the way of your baby’s mouth when latching or you are stuck holding your breast through the entire time your baby is breastfeeding.
+Holding your breast might lead to you bringing your breast to your baby rather than bringing your baby to the breast and doing their part of latching.